Adding PWA features to your jQuery site in 2023

 jQuery Logo

-Cover image for Adding PWA features to your jQuery site in 2023
+Cover image for Adding PWA features to your jQuery site in 2024

 Getting started with jQuery & Progressier

-4. Illustration screenshot for Install your PWA
+4. Illustration screenshot for Make Your App Installable

-5. Illustration screenshot for Configure push notifications
+5. Illustration screenshot for Set Up Push Notifications

 Which PWA features does jQuery support?